Skip to content

 How to Use the Fraction Calculator

-This fraction calculator can perform operations on simple fractions, mixed fractions, whole numbers, negative fractions, or a mix of these values.
-You can use it to add, subtract, multiply, or divide two fractions, three fractions, or more.
+This fraction calculator can perform operations on simple fractions or fractions with whole-number parts.
+You can use it to add, subtract, multiply, or divide two fractions.

 To use the calculator, follow these steps: